Most Common Spiders Found in San Antonio Texas

-Although jumping spider bites are uncommon, they may cause redness, itching, stinging and swelling.
+Although jumping spider bites are uncommon from these spiders in Texas, they may cause redness, itching, stinging and swelling.
 If you suspect a jumping spider has bitten you, clean the site with soap and water.
 Then, apply a cold compress over the spider bite location.
 Adults can also take aspirin or acetaminophen and antihistamines to relieve minor symptoms.
 However, if symptoms continue to worsen for more than 24 hours, it’s crucial to seek medical attention.
 If possible, bring the spider to the doctor for proper identification and treatment.

 Jumping spiders conduct complex, visual courtship displays using both movements and physical bodily attributes.
 Unlike females, males possess plumose hairs, colored or iridescent hairs (particularly pronounced in the peacock spiders), front leg fringes, structures on other legs, and other, often bizarre, modifications.
 These characteristics are used in a courtship “dance” in which the colored or iridescent parts of the body are displayed.
 In addition to the display of colors, jumping spiders perform complex sliding, vibrational, or zigzag movements to attract females.
 It has also recently been discovered that many males have auditory signals as well.
 These amplified sounds presented to the females resemble buzzes or drum rolls.
 Species vary greatly in visual and vibratory components of courtship.
 Many species have patches of UV reflectance, which are exhibited in mature males.
 This visual component is used by some female jumping spiders for mate choice.
 If receptive to the male, the female will assume a passive, crouching position.
 In some species, the female may also vibrate her palps or abdomen.
 The male will then extend his front legs towards the female to touch her.
 If the female remains receptive, the male will climb on the female’s back and inseminate her with his palps.